 Your child can't catch or spread the rash by touching the rash or the blister fluid.
 The plant oil will already have been absorbed or washed off the skin.
 The rash may seem to be spreading because it's still developing from earlier contact or because your child has touched something that still has the plant oil on it.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter R114 in the search box to learn more about "Poison Ivy, Oak, and Sumac in Children: Care Instructions."
+Enter R114 in the search box to learn more about "Poison Ivy, Oak, and Sumac in Children: Care Instructions".

 Current as of: March 22, 2023

-& E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine